ChunMinChang/rust-audio-lib-sample/step5.md

 }
 ```

-It verifies the API works for default input and output devices.
+It verifies the API works for both default input and output devices.

 Finally, we can use the API to show the results in *src/main.rs*: